RayTiasha/Atliq-Sales-Analysis/README.md

-# Strategic Sales & Growth Analysis for AtliQ Hardware (2020-2021)
+# Sales Architecture for AtliQ Hardware through ROI Analysis

 AtliQ Hardware required a scalable solution to navigate ~800,000 sales records across global markets.
 I engineered an analytical model using Excel’s Power Pivot and Power Query, bypassing standard spreadsheet limitations to create a "Single Source of Truth."
 This project moves beyond static reporting to provide a dynamic tool that identifies regional profitability leaks and high-momentum growth drivers for 2022 fiscal planning.